 We are obsessed with any and all fiber arts over here, so it’s about time we had a block printing workshop!
 We’ve invited our friend and local maker Jenna of the brand brand Jenna Aliyah to the studio to teach us how she makes so many beautiful hand carved block printed textiles.
 Check out Jenna’s work here!

 Block printing has a rich history as the main textile printing technique used in India, and is still used today at by artisan manufacturers.

 In this one day workshop you will learn all about the craft of block printing, including: how to transfer artwork to a lino block, what makes a good motif to print, about the tools needed to carve your design, how to ink and print your design.
-Each student will be supplied with a block to carve their design onto and a yard of natural colored organic cotton to print their design.
+Each student will be supplied with a block to carve their design onto, a yard of natural colored organic cotton and either tea towels or a banadana to print their design.
 We will be using oil based inks during this workshop, so students will have to stop by back the studio later in the week to pick up their printed fabric in order for it to dry and cure fully.

 This class is open to students as young as 16, but no children please, we will be using sharp carving knives in class.

 The sample photo for this class is for reference and is by the artist Jen Hewett, check out her work here!

 Tickets are not available for sale any more for this event!